 Students who do exemplary work, both with their PK–12 students and at Relay, receive special recognition.
 There are four ways in which Relay honors exceptional students: the Dean’s List, academic honors, program completion with Distinction, and the Faculty’s List.

-Dean’s List: At the end of each term, the students with GPAs in the top 10% of their campus cohort that term, where all grades earned are above 70% are placed on the Dean’s List.
+Dean’s List: At the end of each term, the students with GPAs in the top 10% of their program cohort that term where all grades earned are above 70% are placed on the Dean’s List.

-Faculty’s List: The Dean’s List, academic honors, and Distinction are measured in purely quantitative terms.
+Faculty’s List: The Dean’s List and academic honors are measured in purely quantitative terms.
 Because the work of great teachers cannot be measured by numbers alone, we have an additional honor at Relay: the Faculty’s List.
 At the conclusion of each academic year at Relay, each faculty member nominates a student who has accomplished great things that are less easily quantified, such as starting much-needed after-school clubs for PK–12 students, forging strong connections with PK–12 students’ families, or demonstrating remarkable strength of character in trying times.
 Students who have excelled in ways that numbers cannot capture may be honored as members of the Faculty’s List.

 Rivkin, S. G., Hanushek, E. A., & Kain, J. F. (2005).
 “Teachers, schools, and academic achievement.”
 Econometrica, 73(2), 417–458.